 Student leadership and involvement opportunities at CIIS

-Every registered student is encouraged to become involved and to attend Student Alliance monthly meetings.
-The goal of meetings are to insure accountability of Student Alliance funding and to create a forum to explore student ideas and concerns aimed to enhance the quality of students' well-being and representation at CIIS.
+Every registered student is encouraged to become involved and to attend Student Union monthly meetings.
+The goal of meetings are to insure accountability of Student Union funding and to create a forum to explore student ideas and concerns aimed to enhance the quality of students' well-being and representation at CIIS.

 An Astrology Study Group dedicated to the support and growth of an astrological community of learners at CIIS, fostering an approach to the discipline of astrology which is creative, imaginative, and intellectually rigorous.
 All knowledge and skill levels are welcomed in our topic-based approach, which emphasizes peer learning and mentoring.
 This will be a great way to connect with students of astrology at CIIS and access resources to further your studies.